VA PTSD Claims Guide

 Section 6: The Whole-Symptom Evaluation Standard

-Under 38 CFR § 4.126, rating agencies evaluate mental disorders based on all symptoms present, not only on those specifically listed in the rating criteria.
-A symptom not explicitly named in the formula can still support a higher rating if it contributes to occupational or social impairment consistent with that level.
+Rating agencies evaluate mental disorders based on all symptoms present, not only on those specifically listed in the rating criteria.
+A symptom not explicitly named in the formula can still support a higher rating if it contributes to occupational or social impairment consistent with that level. (see 38 CFR § 4.126)

 The evaluation captures the overall level of impairment in ordinary conditions of daily life including work, school, and social activities.
 The C&P examiner is directed to describe the severity, frequency, and duration of symptoms and to assess the degree of social and occupational impairment they cause.